codelingo/docs/docs/getting-started.md

 ## Adding Tenets

-Writing and running Tenets is driven via configuration stored in your repository's `.lingo` files.
-Each `.lingo` file specifies a collection of Tenets to apply to all code under the directory it's written in.
-A project requires at least one `.lingo` file, however multiple files can be used.
-All `.lingo` files in a repository will be run with the client, with configuration in children directories only being scoped to that directory's files. `.lingo` files are based on the YAML format.
+Writing and running Tenets is driven via configuration stored in your repository's `codelingo.yaml` files.
+Each `codelingo.yaml` file specifies a collection of Tenets to apply to all code under the directory it's written in.
+A project requires at least one `codelingo.yaml` file, however multiple files can be used.
+All `codelingo.yaml` files in a repository will be run with the client, with configuration in children directories only being scoped to that directory's files. `codelingo.yaml` files are based on the YAML format.

-To initialize a default `.lingo` file, run `$ lingo init`.
+To initialize a default `codelingo.yaml` file, run `$ lingo init`.
 The default file contains an example Tenet as follows:

 ``` yaml
   tenets: